ThinkbotsAreFree/Birdy/README.md

 While powerful, this feature opens the door to potential infinite loops.
 To prevent them, a maximum number of execution steps is defined in the configuration file (default 1000).
 If a unit reaches the maximum number of steps, it is inhibited and marked as having unwanted behavior.

-#### Global variables

-For convenience (or rather for potential use cases I can't think of right now), units can read (insert) global variables with the function `¤1`, and write (assign) global variables with the command `:1`.

-In case of collision, if two units assign a value to the same global variable simultaneously, nothing happens: the value of the global variable remains unchanged.

 #### Indirect variable access

 Syntactically, variable names can only be 1 character long.
 But there's a way to overcome this limitation.